pipecraft/pipes/tutorial/main_pipes_glossary.md

 **WriterPipe** - A general purpose text writer pipe, receiving a Writer in the constructor.
 Supports buffering.

+**QueueWriterPipe** - Reads items from a synchronous pipe, and writes them to a blocking queue.

 ## Intermediate Pipes
 ### Data/multiplicity/order changing
 **FilterPipe/AsyncFilterPipe** - Filters items based on some given predicate.